LucasPaoli/Dacks-Lab-Internship/Oil-Sands-Project/OTU_clustering/README.md

 # README : HOW TO USE THESE SCRIPTS

+In addition to the all these scripts, you will need the executables (see Script header) and PR2 and SILVA databases.

 First run the script "Script_usearch_version.sh".
 Make sure to check the header of the script and change the variables to the appropriate values